Ilakiya-Emily05/Ilakiya-Emily05/README.md

 Each project emphasizes **clarity, scalability, and purpose**.

----
+⋆｡˚ ✩ ⋆｡˚ ✩

 ## ✒️ Poetry
-My pen name?
-Aurea Vale...
+My pen name? **Aurea Vale**.

 <p align="left">
   <a href="https://wordsbyg2.odoo.com/shop/thorns-beneath-the-silent-crown-110">
     <img src="https://img.shields.io/badge/Thorns%20Beneath%20the%20Silent%20Crown-000000?style=for-the-badge&logo=bookstack&logoColor=white"/>
   </a>
 </p>

 I’m a **published poetess**, writing at the crossroads of:
 - logic and emotion
 - nature and systems
 - ambition and vulnerability

-Those who dream by day are cognizant of many things which escape those who dream only by night.
+*Those who dream by day are cognizant of many things which escape those who dream only by night.*

----
+⋆｡˚ ✩ ⋆｡˚ ✩

 ## 🧠 Interests & Focus Areas